bebnev/react-native-local-authentication/README.md

 # React Native Local Authentication

-The library helps you to authenticate users biometrically
+The library helps you to authenticate users biometrically.

 Inspired by [react-native-fingerprint-scanner](https://github.com/hieuvp/react-native-fingerprint-scanner)